JackHCC/Computer-Generated-Hologram/README.md

 CGH stands for computer-generated holograms (CGH).
 Holograms are unique in their ability to record both the intensity and phase of information.

+More Resource to learn holography 👉 [Awesome Holography](./Doc/Awesome.md)👈

 ### Iterative Method

 The iterative algorithm usually starts from an approximation of the target hologram, and continuously optimizes the approximate hologram through a series of repeated operations until the reconstructed image obtained by the approximation meets certain error requirements.